Vicenza Cathedral

 Vicenza Cathedral (Cattedrale di Santa Maria Annunziata, Duomo di Vicenza) is a Roman Catholic cathedral in Vicenza, Veneto, northern Italy.
 It is the seat of the Bishop of Vicenza, and is dedicated to the Annunciation of the Virgin Mary.

 History

 Construction of the cathedral was begun in 1482, to plans by Lorenzo of Bologna, and completed in the 1560s.
 The cupola was planned by Andrea Palladio and probably the north doorway also.

 Only the original façade survived the bombing of World War II; the rest of the present building has been reconstructed.

-The maestri di cappella include Fra Ruffino d'Assisi (1525–31), Nicola Vicentino (1563–65), Giammateo Asola and his pupil Leone Leoni (1588-1627).
+The maestri di cappella include Fra Ruffino d'Assisi (1525–31), Nicola Vicentino (1563–65), Giammateo Asola and his pupil Leone Leoni (1588–1627).

 Exterior

-Facade - Gable
+Façade - Gable

-The original facade is Gothic and attributed to Domenico da Venezia 16th century.
+The original façade is Gothic and attributed to Domenico da Venezia 16th century.
 It is divided into four sections: the lower one has five arches in transoms, the second with arches in the center of an oculus, the third is smooth, the fourth is decorated with five statues (and two pinnacles added in 1948).